junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Deal."
 Michael smiles.

-"One small problem," Lucifer cuts in with a raising hand, like he's a good student in a class.
+"One small problem," Lucifer cuts in with a raised hand, like he's a good student in a class with a question.
 "What about me?"

 His eyes linger on Sam as he asks.
 "I want my sword too, and my new shoes, and my big angel condom, as you say.
 Sammy, I'm looking at you."